Shillong Lajong FC: 2010–present

 In the 2009–10 Indian Federation Cup, Shillong Lajong reached to the final but lost to East Bengal in penalty-shootout.

-For the 2011 season, Shillong Lajong managed by Pradyum Reddy, participated in the I-League 2nd Division.
-Due to Shillong hosting the 2011 I-League 2nd Division Final Round, they were able to skip the Group stages and go straight into the Final round.

-They ended one-year stint in the I-League 2nd Division with a 1–0 victory over Mohammedan SC on 13 May 2011, after which they got promoted back to the I-League, and appointed Scottish manager Desmond Bulpin.
+The club reached semi-finals of the Bordoloi Trophy in 2010.
+For the 2011 season, Shillong Lajong managed by Pradhyum Reddy, participated in the I-League 2nd Division.
+Due to Shillong hosting the 2011 I-League 2nd Division final round, they were able to skip the Group stages and go straight into the final round.
+They ended one-year stint in the I-League 2nd Division with a 1–0 victory over Mohammedan Sporting on 13 May 2011, after which they got promoted back to the I-League, and appointed Scottish manager Desmond Bulpin.
+The club clinched Mizoram Independence Day Cup title in that season, defeating Royal Wahingdoh in final.
+In September 2012, Shillong Lajong created history defeating A-League club Wellington Phoenix 3–2 in the North-East Super Series Championship final.

 In June 2013, the club roped former Trinidadian international Cornell Glen who represented his country at the 2006 FIFA World Cup.
-Thus he became the club's first ever World Cup player.
-In the 2013–14 I-League, on 22 September, Lajong thrashed Dempo SC by 3–0.
+Thus he became club's first ever World Cup player.
+In the 2013–14 I-League, on 22 September, Lajong thrashed Dempo by 3–0.
+In 2014–15 season, they ended up in ninth position, in which Glen scored 16 goals and finished as second highest goal scorer.

-In regional stages, Shillong achieved success and emerged as the champions of Shillong Premier League in 2014, 2015, 2016 and 2019.
+In regional stages, Shillong achieved success and emerged as champions of Shillong Premier League in 2014, 2015, 2016 and 2019.
 They also emerged champions of the Bodousa Cup in 2016 defeating Assam State Electricity Board SC by 2–0.
+In the same year, the club won Meghalaya Invitation Football Tournament.
+In 2017 edition of state league, Shillong Lajong didn't appear in the semi-finals.
 Ahead of the 2017–18 I-League season, the club built a strong squad, signing Lawrence Doe, Abdoulaye Koffi, Daniel Odafin, Saihou Jagne and Asian quota player Oh Joo-ho from South Korea.
+In 2018 edition of Shillong Premier League, they secured runners-up position, losing the final to Langsning.